ShawnTheAdmin/Py-Space-Wall/README.md

 The following pip packages are required to run the source code, version numbers used in project included:

     Requests

+These are in use but packaged into Python by default:

     Shutil
     Ctypes
     OS